Can I Own a Gun If I’ve Been Convicted of Family Violence in Texas?

 If I’ve been convicted of family violence in Texas, is there any possible way to restore my gun rights?

-If you’ve been convicted of domestic violence in Texas, the only way to restore your legal right to own a firearm is to overturn the criminal conviction through an appeal or writ of habeas corpus.
-If you’ve been convicted of family violence, you cannot own a gun -- unless the conviction is overturned.
+If you’ve been convicted of domestic violence in Texas, the only way to restore your legal right to own a firearm is to reverse the criminal conviction through an appeal or writ of habeas corpus.
+To be clear: if you’ve been convicted of family violence, you cannot own a gun -- unless the conviction is overturned.

 However, reversing a conviction is no easy task.
 It is a lengthy, costly process and uphill battle.
 However, a top criminal defense attorney with extensive post-conviction experience, such as Chris Perri, may be able to help.
 If this is of interest, then keep in mind that the sooner you file an appeal or writ after the conviction, the better probability you have of overturning it.